 Since 1987, when Canon became the first company to integrate an objective lens engine, several engines have been introduced.
 These motors are designed to obtain and enhance the focus of fast-moving objects for greater precision, smoothness, and silence.

 There are currently three main types of engine technology that are used with Canon lenses.
 These include STM, USM, and a more conventional DC motor.
-We look at the differences between these engines so that you can understand and select the objective according to your needs.
+In this article, we compared Canon STM & USM lens so that you can understand and select the objective according to your needs.

 What is Canon STM Lens